camileen/ELP_JavaScript_Shell-project/README.md

 ## Critics :
 - Created child processes continue to run after exiting the CLI
-- Can't stop a process running in foreground before its end
+- Can stop a process running in foreground before its end with Ctrl+c but it also exits the CLI
-- Press Enter is interpreted as an unknown command

 ## Tests :
 The *./tests* directory contains three files to test the CLI: